-Our non-employee directors are compensated for their services according to an arrangement approved by our Board of Directors and recommended by the Compensation Committee.
+Our non-employee directors are compensated for their services according to an arrangement approved by our Board of Directors upon the recommendation of the Compensation Committee.
 The Compensation Committee generally reviews director compensation annually.
 Any Board member who is also an employee of our Company or a subsidiary does not receive compensation for service as a director.
 Messrs.
-E. Coppola and O'Hern are currently the only directors who are also employees of our Company or a subsidiary.
+Coppola and O'Hern are currently the only directors who are also employees of our Company or a subsidiary and therefore do not receive any additional compensation for their service on our Board.